reefactor/brainfood_reference/README.md

 _**Unknown knowns**_ refer to cognitive bias of self-denial to accept new facts - [evidence that challenges prior belief system](https://en.wikipedia.org/wiki/Bayes%27_theorem)

+> The first principle is that you must not fool yourself- and you are the easiest person to fool
+> -- Richard Feynman

+> Who has deceived thee so often as thy self
+> -- Benjamin Franklin

 ### Introspect